standard-for-public-code/standard-for-public-code/introduction.md

 ## The goals for the Standard for Public Code

-This Standard supports developers, designers, managers and policy makers to:
+This Standard supports developers, designers, managers and public policy makers to:

 * develop high quality software and policy for better public service delivery
 * develop codebases that can be reused across contexts and collaboratively maintained